First US-Russia meet since Biden took office

 He insisted Russian military activity in the region is “absolutely legal”.

-"We have concerns about some of the increased military activities in the Arctic.
-That increases the dangers or prospects of accidents," Blinken said, adding that it undermined "the shared goal of a peaceful and sustainable future for the region".
+“We have concerns about some of the increased military activities in the Arctic.
+That increases the dangers or prospects of accidents,” Blinken said.

-In a post on Twitter later on Tuesday, Blinken condemned "Russia's abuses in Crimea" -- while recalling the 77th anniversary of "Stalin's deportation of countless Crimean Tatars from their native peninsula".
+On Wednesday, during a meeting with his Canadian counterpart Marc Garneau, Blinken stressed his country’s desire “to preserve this region as a place for peaceful cooperation,” on such issues as climate change, science and sustainable development.

-Since taking over the White House in January, President Biden has taken a strong line against Russia, going as far as describing Putin as a "killer" -- in sharp contrast to his predecessor Donald Trump, who was accused of complacency towards the Russian leader.
+Since taking over the White House in January, Biden has taken a strong line against Russia, going as far as describing Putin as a “killer” — in sharp contrast to his predecessor Donald Trump, who was accused of complacency towards the Russian leader.

-Moscow and Washington have also exchanged harsh accusations and sanctions since the beginning of Biden's term in office.
+But there are signs the sides are seeking to appease each other.

-"We've been very clear that if Russia chooses to take reckless or aggressive actions that target our interests, those of our allies and partners, we'll respond," Blinken said Tuesday.
+Just before the meeting in Reykjavik, Berlin appeared to confirm that the White House had ultimately decided not to sanction the main company involved in the controversial Nord Stream 2 gas pipeline project between Russia and Germany, Nord Stream AG, and its managing director.